10 things to remember on International Helmet Awareness Day - Horse & Hound

-This weekend (16-17 September 2017) is the eighth annual Riders4Helmets International Helmet Awareness Day — a campaign designed to educate people about the importance of wearing a hat, following dressage Olympian Courtney King-Dye’s accident from which she suffered a brain injury.
+This weekend (14-15 September 2019) is the 10th annual Riders4Helmets International Helmet Awareness Day — a campaign designed to educate people about the importance of wearing a hat, following dressage Olympian Courtney King-Dye’s accident from which she suffered a brain injury.

-To mark the occasion, the campaign’s Lyndsey White shares 10 important messages that all riders should remember on a daily basis:
+To mark the occasion, the campaign’s Lyndsey White shared 10 important messages that all riders should remember on a daily basis:

 1. If you have a hard impact blow while wearing your hat, immediately replace it with a new hat.
 There may be damage to the hat that is not visible to the naked eye.